inmanta/inmanta-core/Readme.md

     pip install -r requirements.txt

-For the install python3-setuptools is also required.
+The installation also requires python3-setuptools.

-## Install
+## Installation

-Download a tarball of Impera or checkout the latest from the git repository:
+Download a tarball of Impera or checkout the latest version from the git repository:

     wget https://github.com/bartv/impera/archive/master.zip
     unzip master.zip